threefoldtech/tf-kyc-verifier/README.md

-# TFGrid KYC Service
+# TF KYC Service

 ## Overview

-TFGrid KYC Service is a Go-based service that provides Know Your Customer (KYC) functionality for the TFGrid.
+TF KYC Service is a Go-based service that provides Know Your Customer (KYC) functionality for the TF Grid.
 It integrates with iDenfy for identity verification.

 ## Features